gregseth/suncalc-php/README.md

 If `$inUTC` is set to true, it will instead search the specified date from 0 to 24 UTC hours.

 ## Changelog

+#### 0.0.2 &mdash; 21 Aug, 2018

+- Make this into a class and add a composer.json file to allow use with things like Laravel

+#### 0.0.1 &mdash; 29 Jul, 2017

+- Preserve original timezone when passing in dates

 #### 0.0.0 &mdash; 30 Dec, 2015